 Stop Enabling Your Addicted Adult Child

-Tough love is a hard, but valuable language to learn
+Tough love is a hard, but a valuable language to learn.

 Posted Nov 25, 2014

-Geno, an adult client of mine (not his real name), came in to see me, feeling very frustrated and angry.
+Geno, an adult client of mine, [not his real name] came in to see me, feeling very frustrated and angry.
 He described recently seeing his adult son's phone number (Geno is paying for the phone line) pop up on his Caller ID.
 It was Geno's day off from work and he had planned to decompress.
-But, he thought, after all, "This is my son, and I love him", so he accepted the call.
-As Geno listened to his son's slurred voice, he felt flooded with upsetting thoughts including, “What the heck is it now?”, immediately followed by guilt for being highly suspicious of what his son was seeking.
+But, he thought, after all, "This is my son, and I love him," so he accepted the call.
+As Geno listened to his son's slurred voice, he felt flooded with upsetting thoughts such as “What the heck is it now?” immediately followed by guilt for being so suspicious of his son.

 As the room started to spin, Geno, to his own amazement said, "Only this one time" but he knew his words had a hollow ring, since he'd said this so many times before.
 So, with mixed emotions, Geno later went to his son's apartment to "loan" him money to pay his rent.
-As usual, his son, with his beaming, broad charismatic smile, promised to pay Geno back, but he knew that will never happen.
-Geno thought about how this chaos is unsustainable (Geno's son is only twenty nine years old) and wondered when he will ever learn to stand on his own two feet.
+As usual, his son, with his beaming, broad charismatic smile, promised to pay Geno back, but he knew that would never happen.
+Geno thought about how this chaos is unsustainable (Geno's son is only 29) and wondered when he would ever learn to stand on his own two feet.

 Do You Enable?

-Enabling, is fixing problems for others and doing so in a way that interferes with growth and responsibility.
+Enabling is fixing problems for others and doing so in a way that interferes with growth and responsibility.
 Do you create an enabling dynamic for your adult child?
-If he, for example, buys a new audio system for his car instead of paying rent this would result in a consequence of losing an apartment.
-An enabler rushes in and removes the consequence, giving the adult child no reason or opportunity to learn a valuable lesson.
+If he, for example, buys a new audio system for his car instead of paying rent, this would result in a consequence of losing an apartment.
+An enabler rushes in and removes the consequence, giving the adult child no reason or opportunity to learn a lesson.

 Helping Your Adult Child Without Enabling

 Does helping your adult child tend to become a pattern of unhealthy rescuing?
-If you try to "save" your adult child every time he or she is in trouble, you may be making things worse in the long run.
-Do you struggle with knowing where to draw that fine (or not so fine) line between letting him learn how to stand on his own two feet and bailing him out?
-Parents, for sure, need to be thoughtful about how to assist their adult children without enabling them.
+If you try to "save" your child every time he or she is in trouble, you may be making things worse in the long run.
+Do you struggle with knowing where to draw that not-so-fine line between letting him learn how to stand on his own two feet and bailing him out?
+Parents need to be thoughtful about how to assist adult children without enabling them.

-Adult children with addiction issues who remain overly dependent on their parents often are allowed to get into this situation because their parents enable them, as discussed above.
-Perhaps this relationship dynamic stems from parents who want to be needed.
-Setting boundaries with your adult child can sometimes be the best thing to do, even when it is hard to say, “I am here to listen and here’s what I can offer, but I also think you will feel better about yourself if you get some professional help (and attend twelve step meetings) and figure this out on your own.”
+Adult children with addiction issues who remain overly dependent on their parents often are allowed to get into this situation because their parents enable them.
+Perhaps this dynamic stems from parents who want to be needed.
+Setting boundaries with an adult child can sometimes be the best thing to do, even when it is hard to say, “I am here to listen and here’s what I can offer, but I also think you will feel better about yourself if you get some professional help (and/or attend 12-step meetings) and figure this out on your own.”

-Whether you’ve got a 35 year old daughter who keeps asking for money while falsely claiming she will pay you back, or a 25 year old son who just can’t keep a job, adult children with addiction issues who behave immaturely can be stressful.
-I have seen many sad stories in my office of families with children over age 21 (in one case age 44!) who still are overly dependent on their parents.
+Whether you’ve got a 35-year-old daughter who keeps asking for money while falsely claiming she will pay you back, or a 25-year-old son who just can’t keep a job, adult children with addiction issues who behave immaturely can be stressful.
+I have seen many sad stories in my office of families with children over age 21 (in one case, 44) who still are overly dependent on their parents.
 It can be very challenging for parents to set limits with adult children whom have become overly dependent.
 The parents often feel drained and emotionally depleted.
 They want their child to be happy on his own, yet they live in fear of not doing enough to help their child get there.
-This is by no means an easy situation!
+This is by no means an easy situation.

-• Are you feeling burdened, used, resentful, or burnt out?
+- Are you feeling burdened, used, resentful, or burned out?

 As children either graduate or quit school, they need to increasingly have “skin in the game” and strive toward being self-sufficient.
 This does not mean parents should abruptly put their adult child on the street.
 At the same time, the adult child needs to “own” his or her goals and plans to become self-reliant.